Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 3. The patient is discharged medications to improve blood flow.

-4. To get rid of fainting, it is recommended to use special stabilizing medications.
-They are also needed to relieve dizziness, vomiting, nausea and eliminate problems with the vestibular apparatus.
+4. To get rid of fainting, it is recommended to use special stabilizing medicines.
+They are also needed to relieve dizziness, vomiting, nausea and eliminate problems with the vestibular system.

 6. The patient is prescribed a massage, which must be performed by a licensed specialist.